TBeijen/tbnl-hugo/content/post/2018-12-07-devopscon18-munich.md

 * Tracing
 * Ability to test application resilience via fault injection

 Jokingly the comparison between doing things 'the wrong way' and sticking a knife in your leg was made.
 Very apt in my opinion, you'll keep moving forward but it will be slow and hurts a lot.
-I'll keep that in mind if I need a non-technical answer to the question of 'why would one be doing this devops thing?'.
+I'll keep that in mind if I need a non-technical answer to the question of 'why would one be doing this DevOps thing?'.

-The tracability got me wondering how that holds up with GraphQL which tends to wrap errors in the response:
+The tracability got me wondering how that holds up with GraphQL which tends to wrap errors in the response instead of returning an error http status:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">gRPC has a similar problem and <a href="https://twitter.com/linkerd?ref_src=twsrc%5Etfw">@linkerd</a> shows both the http status code *and* the gRPC status code.</p>&mdash; Thomas (@grampelberg) <a href="https://twitter.com/grampelberg/status/1070005094089809921?ref_src=twsrc%5Etfw">December 4, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### [Continuous Integration/Continuous Delivery for Microservices: Rule them all](https://devopsconference.de/continuous-delivery/continuous-integration-continuous-delivery-for-microservices-rule-them-all/)